 iii. the employee refusing to agree to new terms and conditions.

 Can I be sacked without a written warning?

 An employer can immediately sack an employee on the grounds of gross misconduct.
-An employment law solicitor would advise that an employer should be able to argue that the gross misconduct was either serious or has serious consequences.
+An unfair dismissal solicitor would advise that an employer should be able to argue that the gross misconduct was either serious or has serious consequences.
 This is particularly so for an employee’s use of violence in the workplace or an employee has seriously breached reasonable policies.